cmda-bt/js-bootcamp-18-19/getting-started.md

 1. **Push your changes:**
-Hand in a link to your repository on GitHub under your username.
+Hand in your progess in your repository on GitHub under your username.

 1. **Create an issue:**
 Mark this as complete by opening an issue on our [GitHub issue tracker][issues].
 Fill in the issue template with the correct information.